How to Take Over Mortgage Payments on a Property

 Put simply, an assumable mortgage is any home loan that allows a new borrower to take over an existing mortgage from the original borrower.

-However, in general, It is easier to take over mortgages that are backed by government agencies like the Federal Housing Administration (FHA) or the Department of Veterans Affairs (VA).
+In general, it is easier to take over mortgages that are backed by government agencies like the Federal Housing Administration (FHA) or the Department of Veterans Affairs (VA).
 While a conventional loan will not typically be assumable, FHA loans, VA loans, and USDA loans often allow another borrower to take over responsibility for the mortgage payments on an existing loan.

 If you think having someone else become responsible for the loan on your home may be a good idea, it’s important to have a clear idea of what the process entails before you decide to move forward.